MIND: Multi-rationale INtegrated Discriminative Reasoning Framework for Multi-modal Large Models: Introduction

 Based on the above motivation, we propose the first Multi-rationale INtegrated Discriminative (MIND) reasoning framework for MLLMs.
 Unlike traditional single-rationale supervision, MIND incorporates diverse positive rationales to model the diversity of human reasoning, while simultaneously leveraging challenging negative rationales to reveal potential reasoning pitfalls.
 Specifically, we propose a Rationale Augmentation and Discrimination (RAD) paradigm that automatically and efficiently generates diverse rationales.
 Unlike conventional datasets that provide only a single rationale, RAD adopts a positive/negative co-generation mechanism to explicitly model diverse reasoning and potential reasoning traps, providing a unified and extensible data foundation.
 Meanwhile, inspired by the human cognitive process of “Understand → Rethink → Correct”, we design a Progressive Two-stage Correction Learning (P2CL) strategy to drive the evolution from passive imitation-based reasoning to active discriminative reasoning.
 In Phase I, diverse positive rationales are used to enhance semantic understanding and multi-rationale logical modeling, while Phase II leverages both positive and negative rationales to guide the model in identifying and correcting erroneous reasoning, forming a self-reflective and logic-repairing reasoning mechanism.
 Additionally, to further improve the model’s discriminative ability within the multi-rationale semantic space, we propose a Multi-rationale Contrastive Alignment (MCA) optimization strategy.
 By aggregating hard positive rationales and separating hard negative rationales in the embedding space, MCA adaptively expands semantic boundaries, significantly enhancing the model’s logical consistency and discrimination sensitivity.
-The contributions can be summarized as follows:
+The contributions can be summarized as follows: \begin{itemize} \item We propose the first MIND reasoning framework for MLLMs.
+By introducing diverse positive rationales to model the diversity of human reasoning and incorporating challenging negative rationales to reveal and correct potential reasoning pitfalls, MIND drives a paradigm evolution from passive imitation-based reasoning to active discriminative reasoning. \item We develop a RAD paradigm that automatically and efficiently generates diverse positive rationales and semantically inverted challenging negative rationales, providing a unified and extensible data foundation. \item Inspired by the human cognitive mechanism, we design a P2CL strategy.
+The first phase enhances multi-rationale positive learning, while the second phase enables active logic discrimination and correction. \item To further enhance discrimination, we construct a MCA optimization strategy that achieves effective positive rationale aggregation and semantic conflict separation. \end{itemize}